-The following summarizes hydrologic monitoring activities during Second Quarter 2021, related to the Coso Operating Company's (COC) Hay Ranch Project Conditional Use Permit (CUP):
+The following summarizes hydrologic monitoring activities during First Quarter 2022, related to the Coso Operating Company's (COC) Hay Ranch Project Conditional Use Permit (CUP):

 - Hay Ranch Project CUP pumping was initiated on December 25, 2009.
-A total of approximately 17,930 acre-feet have been pumped from the Hay Ranch North and South production wells through June 16, 2021, in compliance with Inyo County Water Department's (ICWD) Hay Ranch CUP.
-Totalizers indicate approximately 12 acre-feet of groundwater were pumped from the Hay Ranch wells from to March 17 to June 16, 2021. - During Second Quarter 2021, monthly groundwater and surface water data were collected from monitoring points throughout Rose Valley generally following the schedule established by the Hay Ranch Project CUP's Hydrologic Monitoring and Mitigation Plan. - Based on Second Quarter 2021 groundwater monitoring data and using the Maximum Allowable Pumping amounts and Trigger Levels (effective June 1, 2017), the water level measured at the Lego Well (RV-140) and Cinder Road (RV-150) were measured in exceedance of their Trigger Levels in April and May 2021.
-There were no other Trigger Levels or Maximum Acceptable Drawdown levels exceeded during the Second Quarter 2021.
-It should be noted that the June 2021 water level data was compared to May 2021 model update trigger and drawdown values. - Quarterly groundwater samples were collected from the Coso Junction Store #2 and Little Lake Ranch North wells.
+A total of approximately 18,006 acre-feet have been pumped from the Hay Ranch North and South production wells through March 17, 2022, in compliance with Inyo County Water Departments (ICWD) Hay Ranch CUP.
+Totalizers indicate approximately 2,000 gallons of groundwater were pumped from the Hay Ranch wells from December 15, 2021 to March 17, 2022. - During First Quarter 2022, monthly groundwater and surface water data were collected from monitoring points throughout Rose Valley generally following the schedule established by the Hay Ranch Project CUP's Hydrologic Monitoring and Mitigation Plan. - Based on First Quarter 2022 groundwater monitoring data and using the Maximum Allowable Pumping amounts and Trigger Levels, there were no Trigger Levels or Maximum Acceptable Drawdown levels exceeded during the First Quarter 2022. - Quarterly groundwater samples were collected from the Coso Junction Store #2 and Little Lake Ranch North wells.
 These samples were analyzed for Total Dissolved Solids (TDS).
 None of these samples exceeded "Threshold Requiring Action" levels.
-No sample was collected from the Hay Ranch South Well as it was not operating during the monitoring event. - Quarterly hydrographs, which compare Rose Valley groundwater elevations, surface flow amounts, and TDS data to Hay Ranch Project CUP pumping amounts over time, are included in this report. - TEAM provided monthly data, including groundwater and surface water hydrographs, to ICWD.
-Monthly update letters and groundwater and surface water hydrographs have been posted on the ICWD's public website: www.inyowater.org - On November 27, 2018, ICWD granted COC an extension to pump the remaining 1,936 AF (permitted volume remaining from the current and previous pumping periods) from November 14, 2018 until May 31, 2021.
-Other conditions of the CUP remain unchanged, including a maximum annual pumping rate of 1,611 AFY. - Re-evaluation of pumping rates and duration based on an update of the model was conducted by DBS&A in May of 2021.
-Continuation of pumping, at a rate not to exceed

-800 acre-feet annually beginning on June 1, 2021 through May 31, 2025, was approved in ICWD's May 28, 2021 letter to COC regarding Conditional Use Permit #2007-003/Coso.
-Drawdown at Cessation of Pumping values in listed in the May 27, 2021 model update report are the new reporting trigger levels for the project.
+No sample was collected from the Hay Ranch South Well as it was not accessible for sample collection. - Quarterly hydrographs, which compare Rose Valley groundwater elevations, surface flow amounts, and TDS data to Hay Ranch Project CUP pumping amounts over time, are included in this report. - TEAM provided monthly data, including groundwater and surface water hydrographs, to ICWD.
+Monthly update letters and groundwater and surface water hydrographs have been posted on the ICWD's public website: www.inyowater.org - Re-evaluation of pumping rates and duration based on an update of the model was conducted by DBS&A in May of 2021.
+Continuation of pumping, at a rate not to exceed 800 acre-feet annually from June 1, 2021 through May 31, 2025, was approved in ICWD's May 28, 2021 letter to COC regarding Conditional Use Permit #2007-003/Coso.
+Drawdown at Cessation of Pumping values, as listed in the May 27, 2021 model update report, are the new reporting trigger levels for the project.